SyncfusionExamples/Customize-RadialBar-Chart-in-.net-MAUI-CircularCharts/README.md

 # Customize RadialBar Chart in .NET MAUI CircularCharts

-This repository contains a sample project demonstrating how to customize a RadialBar Chart in .NET MAUI CircularCharts.

-The RadialBar Chart in .NET MAUI CircularCharts offers extensive customization options to tailor its appearance to your specific needs.
+The [Radial Bar Chart](https://help.syncfusion.com/maui/circular-charts/radialbarchart) in .NET MAUI CircularCharts offers extensive customization options to tailor its appearance to your specific needs.

 ## Customization

-This sample demonstrates how to customize a RadialBar Chart using various customization options as follows.

-**Radius:** Adjusts the overall size of the RadialBar chart.

-**InnerRadius:** Defines the hollow center of the RadialBar chart.
+[Radius](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularSeries.html#Syncfusion_Maui_Charts_CircularSeries_Radius): You can use the radius property to change the radial bar chart size.
+The default value of the radius is `0.8`.

+[InnerRadius](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RadialBarSeries.html#Syncfusion_Maui_Charts_RadialBarSeries_InnerRadius): The InnerRadius property of radial bar series is used to define the inner circle.
+The default value of this property is `0.4`.

-**Stroke:** Sets the outline color of the RadialBar.
+[Stroke](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularSeries.html#Syncfusion_Maui_Charts_CircularSeries_Stroke): To customize the outer layer of the chart segments.

-**StrokeWidth:** Specifies the thickness of the RadialBar's outline.
+[StrokeWidth](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularSeries.html#Syncfusion_Maui_Charts_CircularSeries_StrokeWidth): To customize the width of the stroke in chart segments.

-**MaximumValue:** Determines the maximum value represented by the RadialBar.
+[MaximumValue](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RadialBarSeries.html#Syncfusion_Maui_Charts_RadialBarSeries_MaximumValue): To represent the span of the segment-filled area in the radial bar track.
+The default value of this property is `double.NaN`.

-**GapRatio:** Controls the spacing between each bar in the RadialBar chart.
+[GapRatio](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RadialBarSeries.html#Syncfusion_Maui_Charts_RadialBarSeries_GapRatio): To customize the spacing between each chart segments.

-**CapStyle:** Customizes the ends of the RadialBar.
+[CapStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RadialBarSeries.html#Syncfusion_Maui_Charts_RadialBarSeries_CapStyle): The CapStyle property of the radial bar series is used to specify the shape of the start and end points of the circular segment.
+The default value of this property is `Both.Flat`.

-**PaletteBrushes:** Applies custom colors to the RadialBar chart.
+[PaletteBrushes](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSeries.html#Syncfusion_Maui_Charts_ChartSeries_PaletteBrushes): Applies custom colors to the RadialBar chart.

-**Center View:** Adds custom content, like an image, inside the center of the RadialBar chart.
+[Center View](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.RadialBarSeries.html#Syncfusion_Maui_Charts_RadialBarSeries_CenterView): Adds custom content, like an image, inside the center of the RadialBar chart.

 ## Troubleshooting
 ### Path too long exception